ShravanThakare/Password-Generator/README.md

 🎨 Features
 ##Password Length: Choose the length of your password (between 8 and 128 characters).
 ##Character Types: Include uppercase letters, lowercase letters, numbers, and special characters in your password.
-##Copy to Clipboard: Easily copy the generated password to your clipboard for quick use.
+##Copy to Clipboard: Easily copy the generated password to your clipboard for quick use..

 ## 🌐 Live Demo